-1 STATEMENT OF POLICY
+1. Statement of Policy

-- 1.1 The Education Department's policy for gifted, more able and talented pupils forms part of its commitment to high quality educational provision for all learners. - 1.2 Gifted, more able and talented pupils are here defined as 'pupils who have ability or abilities or subject interest beyond the large majority of their peer group and who consequently require a more challenging curriculum than that appropriate for the large majority'. - 1.3 The Education Department (ED) is committed to raising standards in all aspects of children's development within an ethos of excellence for all.
-All pupils should be entitled to access opportunities which enable them to maximise their potential. achieve success in their work and relationships and encourage them to value their own and others' achievements. - 1.4 All schools have gifted, more able and talented pupils who would benefit from curriculum extension opportunities.
+1.1 CYPES policy for gifted, more able and talented pupils forms part of its commitment to high quality educational provision for all learners.

+1.2 Gifted, more able and talented pupils are here defined as 'pupils who have ability or abilities or subject interest beyond the large majority of their peer group and who consequently require a more challenging curriculum than that appropriate for the large majority'.

+1.3 CYPES are committed to raising standards in all aspects of children's development within an ethos of excellence for all.
+All pupils should be entitled to access opportunities which enable them to maximise their potential, achieve success in their work and relationships and encourage them to value their own and others' achievements.

+1.4 All schools have gifted, more able and talented pupils who would benefit from curriculum extension opportunities.
 Schools are encouraged to recognise the extent of the pool of young people with ability and talent and also that ability and talent may change over time.
-Appropriate challenge, support and motivation can do much to maximise the potential of a wider range of young people and tackle the underachievement of some more able pupils. - 1.5 The ED is also committed to creating opportunities to enable those whose potential to excel has not yet been recognised, to flourish.
+Appropriate challenge, support and motivation can do much to maximise the potential of a wider range of young people and tackle the underachievement of some more able pupils.

-2 PURPOSE OF THE DOCUMENT
+1.5 CYPES are also committed to creating opportunities to enable those whose potential to excel has not yet been recognised, to flourish.

+2. Purpose of the Document

-The purpose of this document is to outline the ED policy for the education of gifted, more able and talented pupils.
+The purpose of this document is to outline the CYPES policy for the education of gifted, more able and talented pupils.
 Guidance on issues such as the identification and assessment of pupils, teaching and learning strategies and provision beyond school will be published separately.